philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

 Generalizing this, the data of a dependent context (a telescope) can be given as a list of tuples of variables and what subset they are expected to be in.
 For example `[(x, Pos), (y, GE(x))]`.
 These telescopes can be given meaning into the logic of z3 by a combinator `TForAll` which interleaves applying `ForAll` of the variables and `Implies` for the subset constraint.

-It is convenient to generalize this telescope to allow intermixing subsets, propositions, and no constraints.
-If you use proposition style, it looks like refinement typing `[(x, x > 0, (y, y >= x))]`.
+It is convenient to generalize this telescope to allow intermixing subsets, propositions, and no constraints (implicit `Lambda([x], True)`).
+If you use proposition style, it looks like refinement typing `[(x, x > 0), (y, y >= x))]`.
 If you use subset style, it looks like dependent typing.
 They are very similar systems.
-Refinement typing systems a la Liquid Haskell are dependently typed in this sense.
-This generalization can be normalized away by a function `normalize` which puts the more user pleasant form of the telescope into the propositional refinement form.
+Refinement typing systems a la Liquid Haskell are dependently typed in this sense and do bind variables to values in the type signature.
+This notation convenience can be normalized away by a function `normalize` which puts the more user pleasant form of the telescope into the propositional refinement form.

 ```python
 type SubSort = smt.QuantifierRef | smt.ArrayRef